splendente/nuxt/docs/3.api/2.composables/use-cookie.md

 ---
 title: 'useCookie'
-description: useCookie はクッキーを読み書きする SSR に優しい composable です。
+description: useCookie is an SSR-friendly composable to read and write cookies.
 links:
   - label: Source
     icon: i-simple-icons-github